Smarter AI™ Camera Solutions Lead the Way in Predicted 5G IoT Market Adoption by 2023, According to Gartner

 Liz Centoni, senior vice president and general manager of Cisco’s Internet of Things Business Unit said in an interview with Network World, that “4G/LTE has attempted to address these use cases but has often failed due to unsatisfactory performance.
 5G’s combination of ultra-reliable and low-latency connection will extend industrial IoT to unconquered spaces.”

-Let’s explore how a smart camera platform can reap from these projections.
+Let’s explore how a Smarter AI™ Camera Platform can reap from these projections.

 Tapping on the projected growth in demand for connected cars.